euphonie/study-notes/Computer Science/Theory/Statistics/Probability Distribution.md

 1. Requires to know how often an event occurs for an specific period of time or distance.
 	- E.g. A firefly might light up 3 times in 10 seconds.
 A poisson distribution could be used to determine how likely it is to light up 8 times during a 20 seconds interval.

+> image poissong

+E.g. An event that usually occurs 4 times a day

 ### Continuous distributions